Nishchalam/Foundations-of-ML-DA5400-/README.md

 ## Learning Outcomes

-Through this project the following concepts were explored:
+Through this project, the following concepts were explored:

 - Eigenvalue decomposition
 - Covariance analysis